tonys-code-base/run-codeql-analysis-action/README.md

 **Note:**

 - Given the nature of the build process for compiled languages, attempting to cover the anticipated range of build command/mode combinations can be extremely time consuming, as such, the action might need further tweaking
-- Consider this release as beta, and feel free to log any issues you come across
+- Feel free to log any issues you come across

 ## Inputs